October 5, 2014

 Each student has their own primary care provider at McKinley.
 If your son or daughter has an ongoing medical condition, we would like to meet them before problems arise.
 Please encourage them to make an appointment with their provider and let us get to know them.
 We have made it very convenient for students to make appointments with their provider by using a web-based appointment system available 24 hours a day.

-We recommend that all students receive influenza vaccination, assuming there is adequate national supply.
+We recommend that all students receive influenza vaccination.
 Influenza is often severe enough to keep students out of class, and this can be disruptive around finals or when papers and projects are due.
 Please encourage your son or daughter to take advantage of our influenza vaccine outreach program this fall.

 Please make certain that your student has submitted documentation of immunization against measles, mumps, rubella and tetanus.
 This is a state requirement and failure to provide this documentation may block their ability to register for spring semester classes.